-Under Paragraph C(4) of the sponsor contract with the OCCS, it states that the School "...shall pay to the Sponsor the amount of 3% of the total state and federal funds for the first 1,000 students received each year, 2% of the total state and federal funds for 1,001-2,500 students received, and 1% of the total state and federal funds for students after 2,500 received each year, in consideration for the time, organization, oversight, fees, and costs of the Sponsor pursuant."
+Under Paragraph C(4) of the sponsor contract with the OCCS, it states that the School "...shall pay to the Sponsor the amount of 3% of the total state funds received for the first 1,000 students received each year, 2% of the total state funds for the next 1,001-2,500 students received, and 1% of the total state funds after 2,500 students received each year, in consideration for the time, organization, oversight, fees, and costs of the Sponsor pursuant."
 Such fees are paid to the OCCS monthly.
-As indicated on the Statement of Revenues, Expenses, and Changes in Net Assets, the School incurred \$383,609 in sponsorship fees to OCCS.
+As indicated on the Statement of Revenues, Expenses, and Changes in Net Assets, the School incurred \$369,891 in sponsorship fees to OCCS.